Trawscoed fort: Initial exploration

 Exploration of the northeastern portion of the fort revealed evidence of a large timber building.
-This evidence was the trench left by the remains of a wall running along the northwest-southeast axis.
+This evidence was the trench left by the remains of a wall running along the northwest–southeast axis.
 There were also two metal-clad post holes.
 Another building aligned in the same direction was beside the via decumana, evidenced by two wall trenches 7.8m apart and 6.8m long.
 A cobbled yard lay just to the east of this building.
 A clay oven was found in 1984 inside this building; however, this clay oven may not be contemporary with the building, and its location might just be a coincidence.
 This oven was sealed with clay after a fire was built during the Flavian dynasty.
 Further wall trenches were dug through the remains of this building, and they indicate the presence of a later building 8.5m long and 6.75m wide with a passageway on the eastern side.
-Two drains aligned on the northwest-southeast axis cut through this building.
+Two drains aligned on the northwest–southeast axis cut through this building.
 The occupation of this site occurred during 70 to 120 AD, with a period of abandonment around 100 AD.

-Recent exploration
+21st century exploration

 In November 2005, Trawscoed fort was explored using fluxgate gradiometer surveys by David Hopewell.
 The researchers surveyed a rectangle of 120 m by 160 m, including the northern quadrant of the fort and the areas east and north of the fort.
 They collected the data by dividing this rectangle up into 20 m by 20 m square plots.
 They then surveyed each plot by walking along the length of the plot, taking readings every .5 m.
 Each scanned strip was 1 m apart, giving a total of 800 readings per plot.
 The researchers then took this data and used Geoplot 3.0 software to generate X-Y waterfall plots and greyscale maps of the region.
 The waterfall plots were made by plotting each traversal of a plot on a trace, which enabled anomalies to be easily seen.